jgeumlek/MoltenGamepad/documentation/slots.md

 MoltenGamepad keeps several slots that input sources might be assinged to.

 There are several virtual gamepad devices, `virtpad1`, `virtpad2`, etc., as well as a `keyboard` slot.
-As mentioned in the profile documentation, pay attention to how input sources get placed since certain output slots can only emit certain events.
+As mentioned in the profile documentation, certain output slots can only emit certain events.

 The default behavior of MG is to create 4 permanent output devices.
 When an input source is connected, it does not automatically get assigned a slot.
 Instead, slot allocation occurs only upon the first "notable" event (such as a button press, or an axis changing greatly).